programmer317/DCSH/README.md

 ---

+## 🧠 About the Author / Theory
+> **William Allen Sisemore** is an independent theorist and systems thinker exploring the intersection of consciousness, computation, and simulated reality.
+> In 2025, he authored the *Distributed Computational Simulation Hypothesis (DCSH)* — the first published model proposing that each conscious being acts as a processing node supplying the computational power required to sustain reality itself.
+> His work reframes simulation theory through the lens of distributed computing, attention economics, and biological energy systems, offering a scalable alternative to centralized “god-server” simulation concepts.
+>
+> Sisemore’s focus is on clarity and practical understanding — bridging philosophical insight with scientific reasoning, without the hype or conspiratorial noise that often clouds the topic.

+---

 ## Overview
 The **Distributed Computational Simulation Hypothesis (DCSH)** proposes that if reality is a simulation, it operates not through a centralized “god server,” but as a **distributed computing network** where each conscious entity functions as a **node** providing the computational power necessary to render its own experiential environment.